felixthln/pysimtra/docs/source/user_guide/index.rst

 User Guide
 ==========

-Here will be practical tips in how to use the package.
+This section contains practical guides in how to use the package.

 .. toctree::
    single_cathode_system
    multi_cathode_system
+   subclassing